Sharing evidence with lead buyers

 "$EC_API_BASE_URL/v1/cdrs/abc_123/share"See the POST /v1/cdrs/:cdrId/share reference for full details.

-The lead buyer receives the share URL (via your lead posting, CRM, etc.) and claims it using their own ExpressConsent API key:
+The lead buyer POSTs to the share URL with their own ExpressConsent API key:

-# Lead buyer claims the CDR using the share URL
+# Lead buyer opens the share URL with their own ExpressConsent API key.

 curl -sS -X POST \